fdps545/MHL/GUI SAD Proj/README.txt

 COMMENTS / SUGGESTIONS

+* What if you want to delete the whole student file?
-Additional information for payment has no property. payment_scheme_type and payment_status are different.
+* Additional information for payment has no property. payment_scheme_type and payment_status are different.
+* Class Schedule isn't a property but it's still part of the enrollment form.
+How do we handle this data?
+	No class_schedule property/table in database
+* Previous Schools have multiple data items.
+It should have its own entity?
 Data handling for Requirements in the Enrollment Form is problematic.
 There are a lot of fields but the database only accepts one data item
-Class Schedule isn't a property but it's still part of the enrollment form.
-How do we handle this data?
-Previous Schools have multiple data items.
-It should have its own entity?
 Delete miscellaneous_contacts since it can be expanded as properties (misc_contact_name, misc_contact_number) for student.
 Should grade_mark be int or varchar still?
 Should we add a School Year column in the Grades of Student Profile?